calstarProjects/stellarClient/README.md

 Stellar Client is a Python Application for developers, with a bunch of tools and other apps.

+> [!WARNING]
+> **Disclaimer:** This project is not affiliated with, endorsed by, or sponsored by Google.
+It is an independent project that uses Google's Gemini Pro API.

 ## Installation

 Use the `setup.py` file and follow the instructions to initialize the project.
 (You need python somewhere on your machine)